purescript-python/purescript-python/Calling-PS-From-Python.md

 -------------------------------

-This is also a reason why PureScript is pragmatic, because it use the same calling convention like Python's.
+This is also a reason why PureScript is pragmatic, because it uses the same calling convention as Python's.

-It supports tail call optimizations, but, a purescript function like
+It supports tail call optimizations, e.g., a purescript function like

 ```purescript
 f x y = x + y